tadashi-aikawa/obsidian-another-quick-switcher/README.md

     O[Owl] --> A
 ```

-`2 hop link` from the "Dog" is as follows.
+[2-hop-link] from the "Dog" is as follows.

 ```mermaid
 flowchart LR